Udaya Shumsher Rana

-Udaya Shumsher Rana उदय शमशेर राणा (born in 1970) is a Nepali politician and a youth leader who served as a Minister of State for Finance from 2017 to 2018.
-He was the president of Nepal Tarun Dal (NTD) a sister and youth organization of Nepali Congress from 2012 to 2017.
-He is currently working as a Central Working Committee Member of Nepali congress.
+Udaya Shumsher Rana (उदय शमशेर राणा; born 1970) is a Nepali politician and leader of the Nepali Congress who served as Minister of State for Finance from August 2017 to February 2018.

+He served as president of Nepal Tarun Dal, the youth wing of Nepali Congress, from February 2012 to November 2016.
+Following the special convention of Nepali Congress held in January 2026, he was elected Joint General Secretary of the party.